TrilonIO/aspnetcore-angular-universal/README.md

 ### Getting Started?

+> You'll need ASP.NET Core installed (1.0.1).
+> Make sure you have VStudio 2015 update 3 installed as well.

  - Fork & Clone repo
  - `npm install && dotnet restore` (if using Visual Studio it will do both of these automatically when the project is opened)